kgateway-dev/community/README.md

 # K8sGateway Community

 Welcome!
-K8sGateway is excited you are interested on our community.
+K8sGateway is excited you are interested in our community.

+K8sGateway is an open source, cloud-native Layer 7 proxy that is based on the [Envoy](https://www.envoyproxy.io/).
+The K8sGateway project implements gateway routing by using [Kubernetes Gateway API](https://gateway-api.sigs.k8s.io/) resources.

-K8sGateway is a community dedicated to building a better API Gateway, based on the open standard [Kubernetes Gateway API](https://gateway-api.sigs.k8s.io).
-This repository contains helpful information regarding the structure and functioning of our community.
-Please explore the repository for more details about our community we are building and how to get involved.
+This repository contains helpful information regarding the structure and functioning of the K8sGateway community, including how to get involved.

 ## Community Meetings

-Please join us at our community meetings.
-You can find their details on our [calendar](https://calendar.google.com/calendar/u/1?cid=ZDI0MzgzOWExMGYwMzAxZjVkYjQ0YTU0NmQ1MDJmODA5YTBjZDcwZGI4ZTBhZGNhMzIwYWRlZjJkOTQ4MzU5Y0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t)
+To join a community meeting, add the [K8sGateway calendar](https://calendar.google.com/calendar/u/1?cid=ZDI0MzgzOWExMGYwMzAxZjVkYjQ0YTU0NmQ1MDJmODA5YTBjZDcwZGI4ZTBhZGNhMzIwYWRlZjJkOTQ4MzU5Y0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t) to your Google account.
+Then, you can find event details on the calendar.

 ## Contributing

-Details about contributing to K8sGateway can be found [here](https://github.com/k8sgateway/community/blob/main/CONTRIBUTING.md).
+Review the following resources to contribute to the K8sGateway project.
+* For **code** contributions, review the [`CONTRIBUTING.md` file](https://github.com/k8sgateway/community/blob/main/CONTRIBUTING.md).
+* For **doc** contributions, review the [Doc contributions guide](https://k8sgateway.io/docs/reference/contribution/).

 ## Governance

-Details about our governance model can be found [here](https://github.com/k8sgateway/community/blob/main/GOVERNANCE.md).
+For the K8sGateway community's governance model, review the [`GOVERNANCE.md` file](https://github.com/k8sgateway/community/blob/main/GOVERNANCE.md).